Skip to main content

 A certified nursing assistant position requires certification.
 There are programs that help you gain the knowledge you need to pass the state-mandated exam.
 In some cases you may want to consider taking an intro to CNA program to see if the career is a good fit for you before committing to a full CNA program.
 In addition to a study course, you will need to complete hands-on training.
 This required clinical training can take as little as 12 weeks to finish.

 See?
 It is not that confusing after all!
 Medical assistants and CNAs both play crucial (but very different) roles in healthcare.
-If you would like to learn more about what the training for each program entails then check out our course outline pages for our online medical assistant school and pre CNA program.
+If you would like to learn more about what the training for each program entails then check out our course outline pages for our online medical assistant school.

 All Blog Sections